I really hope Xander Bogaerts girlfriend Janelly Martinez didn’t follow him on Twitter.

 Once I found out, I had to do the right thing and correct it.
 One thing’s for sure: I don’t want any distraction on the team or for me.
 No one’s perfect, you know?
 Be a man and just face the situation.
 Once I found out, I took it out.”

-Not much is known about Janelly Martinez (and frankly, we had to search high and low to come down with a name).
-We know that she traveled to Aruba with him as he was welcomed home a hero and a World Series champion last November.
+Not much is known about the woman purported to be Xander Bogaerts’ girlfriend Janelly Martinez.
+And frankly, we had to search high and low to come down with a name.
+We know that she traveled to Aruba with him as he was welcomed home a hero and a World Series champion in 2013.
 She was also in Boston with the rest of his family when Xander received his World Series ring in April.

 Why not?
 It was a mistake.
 Everyone learns from their mistakes.